hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 The assumption is that the application will require only one mutable state at a time, and this state should be initialized during the application's startup.
 - If client code needs a state loaded from an arbitrary snapshot, it can directly use the `StateLifecycleManagerImpl#loadSnapshot` method, which is `static`.
 In this scenario, the `StateLifecycleManager` instance is unnecessary, as the loaded state will be immutable and hashed.
+- The `resetMutableState` method is to effectively revert all the changes since the last copy was made.
+This method will require additional code changes as we normally do not allow creation of immutable state copies.
 - The `createSnapshot` method requires the latest immutable state to be hashed.
 It will block on the `Future` returned by the `State#getHash()` method until the hash is ready.
 - The `State` interface will no longer include the `copy`, `computeHash`, `createSnapshot`, or `loadSnapshot` methods.
 - The signature of the `State#getHash()` method will change to `Future<Hash> getHash()` to accommodate asynchronous hash computation.